virtual-labs/app-outreach-tracker-web/docs/user-doc.md

 ### Logging In

-Upon navigating to the [Workshop Reporting Tool](outreach.vlabs.ac.in) tool's URL, users will be presented with the login page.
+Upon navigating to the [Workshop Reporting Tool](https://outreach.vlabs.ac.in/)'s URL, users will be presented with the login page.
 Users can log in using their Google credentials.

 ![Login Page](./img/login.png)